daiearth22/test/engineering/ux/ux-research/index.html.md

     * In the CE and EE projects, review all issues labeled with `Product Vision 2018`.
     * In the CE and EE projects, review all issues labeled with `UX Research` and `design artifact`.
 If the issue does not require UX Research, the `UX Research` label should be removed.
 1. Self-assign to issues
     * For issues that you want to work on, assign yourself to the issue.
-Add the `UX Research` label (if not already present/index.html.md) and add a `Milestone`.
+Add the `UX Research` label (if not already present) and add a `Milestone`.
     * Ping UX Manager and the relevant Product Manager in a comment within the issue.

 ### Working on issues